alphagov/govuk-import-export-prototype/guide/move-goods-eu/when-to-make-declaration.markdown

 ###Goods made from non-EU materials

-You must [make a declaration](link to part 2) to move goods to EU or EFTA countries if they:
+You must [make a community transit declaration](link to part 2) to move goods to EU or EFTA countries if they:

 - were made from materials brought in from outside the EU
 - there’s still duty to be paid on them